Skip to content

 window.jbCourseHeaderUpdater = setInterval(updateUI, 500);

-}Reads the current scene name and writes it into a Storyline variable for on-slide display.
-Works with or without the player menu enabled.
+Reads the current scene name and writes it into a Storyline variable for on-slide display.
+Works with the menu enabled or disabled, and on slides hidden from the menu.

 What It Does